awesome-pro/neon-website/content/docs/guides/knex.md

    });
    ```

-3. Add a `DATABASE_URL` variable to your `.env` file and set it to the Neon connection string that you copied in the previous step.
+3. Add a `DATABASE_URL` variable to your `.env` file and set it to the Unique connection string that you copied in the previous step.
 We also recommend adding `?sslmode=require` to the end of the connection string to ensure a [secure connection](/docs/connect/connect-securely).

    Your setting will appear similar to the following: